Ozone Therapy: What is It and Does it Work?

 Is Ozone Therapy Right For You?

-Ozone therapy and EBOO are clinical tools for those who are serious about their recovery.
+Whether we utilize MAH for standard recovery or EBOO for more complex chronic health challenges, these are clinical tools for those who are serious about their health.
 This is for the patient who is tired of "quick fixes" and wants to address the root cause of their dysfunction.

 If you have a lingering injury that hasn't responded to traditional physical therapy, or if you feel your recovery has stalled due to fatigue or brain fog, it may be time to look at your internal health.